corcorana/restingIAF/iaf_manu.md

 All three IAF estimators demonstrated consistent reductions in error indices as a function of diminished alpha component dispersal (i.e. as target peaks became relatively narrower, or more precise).
 This finding is congruent with the intuition that, irrespective of SNR, recovery of broader peak component structures poses a greater challenge (i.e. is more error-prone) to automated IAF estimation than narrower peaks.
 The was also some indication of an alpha distribution $\times$ SNR interaction effect, such that error indices for a given $\alpha$ level were elevated in the low (as compared to the moderate) SNR condition.
-While this effect was at best marginal (and not entirely consistent) for both PAF estimators, it was more clearly apparent in case of the CoG estimator.
+While this effect was at best marginal (and not entirely consistent) for both PAF estimators, it was more clearly apparent in the case of the CoG estimator.
-These general trends (i.e. improved estimation accuracy with decreased alpha dispersal and higher SNR) were generally mirrored by both the average (median) number of channels that contributed to $PAF_{SG}$ estimation, and the degree of variability (s.d.) in the number of channels retained by the SGF precedure in each set of simulations.
+These general trends (i.e. improved estimation accuracy with decreased alpha dispersal and higher SNR) were mirrored by both the average (median) number of channels that contributed to $PAF_{SG}$ estimation, and the degree of variability (s.d.) in the number of channels retained by the SGF precedure in each set of simulations.

 As per the single frequency component analysis, PAF estimates derived from low SNR simulations were on average more accurate when estimated using the SGF.
-Unlike the prior analysis, however, the RMSE of $PAF_{LM}$ failed to converge with that of $PAF_{SG}$ in the moderate SNR analysis (indeed, RMSE of the former was more than double that of the latter for both intermediate and narrow peak estimates).
+Unlike the prior analysis, however, the RMSE of $PAF_{LM}$ failed to converge with that of $PAF_{SG}$ in the moderate SNR condition (indeed, RMSE of the former was more than double that of the latter for both intermediate and narrow peak estimates).
 The magnitude of worst estimate errors (*maxDiff*) was likewise consistently elevated for $PAF_{LM}$ as compared to $PAF_{SG}$ generated estimates.
 Perhaps most notably, $PAF_{LM}$ was found to err from the underlying target peak by more than 0.5 Hz considerably more frequently than $PAF_{SG}$.
 On average, 27% of PAF estimates derived via detection of the local maxima exceeded the $\pm$ 0.5 Hz error threshold, compared to 11% of SGF estimates.
 This contrast was most stark for simulations involving intermediate or narrow peak components, where the error rate associated with $PAF_{LM}$ was 14% compared to < 1% for the $PAF_{SG}$.

-Comparison of SGF estimates of PAF and CoG discloses an interesting interaction between error indices and SNR.
+Comparison of SGF-generated estimates of PAF and CoG discloses an interesting interaction between error indices and SNR.
 While the PAF estimator resulted in diminished RMSEs, lower maximal deviations, and fewer estimation errors $\pm$ 0.5 Hz in relation to the CoG estimator in the low SNR simulations, this pattern was inverted (with the exception of one RMSE value) in the moderate SNR condition.
 This latter result provides encouraging evidence in favour of the SGF method's capacity to accurately localise the beginning and end of the alpha-band component (i.e. $f_1$ and $f_2$), at least when the embedded alpha signal is not too weak.
-Interestingly, even though the CoG was less reliable when SNR was low, it still tended to outperform the $PAF_{LM}$ estimator.
+Interestingly, even though the CoG performed less reliably when SNR was low, it still tended to outperform the $PAF_{LM}$ estimator.
-For instance, CoG resulted in an overall 5% reduction in substantial estimate errors compared to the LM method.
+For instance, the CoG method resulted in a 16% overall reduction in substantial estimate errors that would have ensued if relying on the LM method.
 While CoG may therefore be more susceptible to bias than its $PAF_{SG}$ counterpart when channel specra contain relatively high degrees of background noise, it may still offer tangible advantages over LM-based peak detection strategies.

 ## 4 Discussion